Sam50x/tools-project/phase1.md

 # Phase 1 – Project Idea Submission

-## Project Title: Web Scraping & Analysis of IMDb's Top 250 Movies
+## Project Title: Web Scraping & Analysis of Books from Books to Scrape

 ### 1. Website to Scrape

-For our project, we’ve chosen to scrape data from the [IMDb Top 250 Movies](https://www.imdb.com/chart/top/) page.
-This list includes the highest-rated movies on IMDb and provides key information about each film, making it ideal for analysis.
+For our project, we’ve chosen to scrape data from the [Books to Scrape](https://books.toscrape.com/) website.
+This site provides a variety of books, including their ratings, prices, and categories, making it ideal for our analysis.

 ---

 ### 2. What Data Will Be Collected

-From the IMDb Top 250 page and individual movie links, we’ll collect the following details:
+From the Books to Scrape site, we will collect the following details for each book:

-- **Movie Title**
+- **Book Title**
-- **Genre**
-- **Release Year**
+- **Price**
-- **IMDb Rating**
+- **Star Rating**
+- **Availability (In stock or not)**
+- **Category/Genre**
-- **Main Cast**
+- **Product Description**
+- **UPC (Product Code)**
-- **Number of Ratings**
+- **Number of Reviews**
-- **Director Name**
+- **Book URL** (optional for reference)

-This dataset will allow us to explore various aspects of popular cinema and audience preferences.
+This dataset will allow us to explore various aspects of the books' market trends, ratings, and pricing.

 ---

 ### 3. Project Objective

-The goal of this project is to analyze the top-rated movies on IMDb to discover:
+The goal of this project is to analyze the books on the website to discover:

-- Which **genres**, **actors**, and **directors** appear most frequently among the top 250 movies.
-- How audience preferences have changed **across decades** (e.g., genre trends, rating patterns).
-- Which genres or creative individuals are linked to **consistently high ratings** and **viewer engagement** (number of ratings).

-Our insights could be helpful for film students, researchers, or even studios looking to understand what types of films tend to succeed with audiences.
+- The **relationship between price and star rating** for books.
+- The **distribution of books by category/genre**.
+- Which **categories** have the **highest-rated** or **most-reviewed** books.
+- Identify the books with the **highest reviews or prices** (top N books).

+These insights will be valuable for **book lovers** looking to discover trends in the market.

 ---

 ### 4. Data Cleaning & Processing

-Once the raw data is extracted, we’ll clean and organize it using **Pandas**.
-We’ll convert the data into a structured **DataFrame**, then save it as a **JSON file** for easier use later.
+Once the raw data is extracted, we will clean and organize it using **Pandas**.
+The data will be converted into a structured **DataFrame**, and saved as a **JSON file** for easy future use.

-We’ll also apply **Regular Expressions (Regex)** to handle text cleaning tasks like:
+We will also apply **Regular Expressions (Regex)** to handle text cleaning tasks like:

 - Removing unwanted characters or formatting.
-- Extracting and cleaning email/text fields (if any).
+- Extracting and cleaning text fields (like descriptions).
-- Standardizing date formats.
+- Standardizing date formats (if applicable).

 The result will be a clean and ready-to-analyze dataset.

 ---

 ### 5. Data Analysis & Visualization

-Using **Seaborn** and **Matplotlib**, we’ll perform both statistical and visual analysis to uncover meaningful trends.
+Using **Seaborn** and **Matplotlib**, we will perform both statistical and visual analysis to uncover meaningful trends.
 Our focus will be on answering questions like:

-- What are the most **popular genres** among the top 250?
+- What is the **relationship between price and star rating** for the books?
-- Which **actors and directors** appear most often in highly rated movies?
-- How do movie ratings and genres vary across **different decades**?
-- Are there differences between movies with **high ratings vs. high engagement**?
+- What is the **distribution of books by category/genre**?
+- Which **categories** have the **highest-rated** or **most-reviewed** books?
+- Which books have the **highest reviews or prices**?

-#### Planned Visuals:
+#### Planned Visuals

-- **Bar Charts** for top genres, directors, and actors.
+- **Bar Charts** for top genres, book categories, and rating distributions.
-- **Line Graphs** showing rating or genre trends over time.
-- **Heatmaps** to explore correlations between genres, ratings, and number of ratings.
+- **Scatter Plots** to show relationships between price and star ratings.
-- **Pie Charts** to show genre distributions.
+- **Pie Charts** to show the distribution of books across categories.
+- **Word Clouds** to highlight frequent keywords from book descriptions or categories.
-- **Box Plots** to highlight rating spreads across decades or genres.
+- **Box Plots** to examine price distributions across categories.

 ---

 ### 6. Data Storage

 After processing, we’ll save the final dataset as a **JSON file**.
-This format is easy to work with, portable, and can be reused in future projects, web apps, or databases like MongoDB if needed.
+This format is easy to work with, portable, and can be reused in future projects, web apps, or databases.

 ---

 ### 7. (Optional) Web App Deployment with Streamlit

 If time allows, we’d like to build a simple **Streamlit app** to showcase our findings interactively.
 Users could:

-- Browse visual summaries.
+- Browse visual summaries and trends.
-- Filter results by decade or genre.
+- Filter results by genre, price range, or rating.
-- Explore trends in a more dynamic way.
+- Explore the relationships between different book attributes in a dynamic way.

 This would be a bonus step to improve the presentation and make the project more engaging.

----